 - IT SMELLS LIKE CHRISTMAS!
 The best part!
 I love this easy way to channel the scents of the season!
-The combination of citrus, warm spices, cranberries, and rosemary simmering on the stove instantly make the house smell like the holidays.
+The combination of citrus, warm spices, cranberries, and rosemary simmering on the stove instantly make the whole house smell like the holidays.
 It’s the Christmas smell on demand–a perfect natural air freshener!

 - IT’S A GREAT WAY TO RESCUE SAD PRODUCE.
 Ever open an orange and find it’s actually pretty dry?
 Toss it in a saucepan for Christmas potpourri!
 It also works with grapefruit, mandarins, tangerines, and more–whatever needs to be used.

 - IT’S FLEXIBLE!
 Like I said above, you can use a variety of citrus for this stovetop holiday potpourri recipe.
 You can also skip the cranberries or use diced apples in their place.
 Like a different spice blend?
 Feel free to play with it!
 Try mixing in cardamom pods, a bit of freshly grated nutmeg, star anise, bay leaf, or a splash of vanilla extract.

 - IT’S A GREAT HOLIDAY GIFT IDEA!
 This is literally giving someone the smell of the holidays!
 See below for my tips on how to package this + a FREE printable gift tag you can use for gifting.

 So what do you put in this Christmas potpourri simmer pot recipe?
 Well, it’s simple, really…

 Simple Ingredients For Stovetop Christmas Potpourri:

 - Oranges, Lemons, or Grapefruit.
 The citrus adds brightness and freshness that’s so lovely with the spices and herbs.
 I most often use oranges, but you can use mandarin oranges, tangerines, lemons, grapefruit, etc. It all works!

 - Fresh Cranberries.
 These aren’t *strictly* necessary, since they add more color than aroma, but they look absolutely beautiful in the packages, are super affordable this time of year, and add a lovely touch in the pot.

-- Fresh Rosemary.
-This adds depth and an almost pine-y scent to Christmas potpourri.
+- Fresh Rosemary Sprigs.
+Sprigs of fresh rosemary add depth and an almost pine needles scent to Christmas potpourri.
 It’s gorgeous with the citrus!